-Missed Heart Attack
+Missed Heart Attacks as Malpractice

 Because Heart Attacks can so easily be attributed to other causes based on presenting symptoms – they are high on the list of common emergency room misdiagnosis.
 Often being confused with pulmonary embolism, heartburn or gallbladder infection.